kubernetes-sigs/kueue/keps/74-support-argo-workflow/README.md

 -->
 The code will adhere to regular best practices for unit tests and coverage.

 #### Integration tests

+Integration tests should be added to ensure workflow work well like other kinds of workloads.

 ### Graduation Criteria
 <!--